The Carr Fenton Foundation

 The new brand values were particularly well received, clearly capturing the organisation’s purpose and ethos, and bringing all five services together under the banner of ‘united and connected’.

-The new website and visual identity were positively received, providing a clearer, more confident external presence.
+The new website and visual identity delievered by the Let's Dance team were positively received, providing a clearer, more confident external presence.
 The organisation is now much better positioned as both a charity and a national leader in specialist education and support.

 What they said

 Thank you so much for helping us usher in this new era for our organisation.
-It was a huge undertaking with many people involved, but we're so happy with our brand values, tone of voice, and our new look and feel, not to mention our amazing website.
+We're so happy with our brand values and tone of voice, not to mention the new name for our college and our charity.
 You've captured who we are and we couldn’t be more pleased.
-We’re really glad we sent you the brief!